vakilkunal/MH-Tools/README.md

 | Total                   | Sum for a specific location, sublocation, cheese, and charm             |
 | Weighted                | Same as Total AR, but with baseline cheese attraction rates factored in |

+#### &sect; Cheese Filters

-**Cheese Filters:** Allows you to easily hide certain cheeses from the Best Locations table depending on your hunting situation.
+Cheese filters allow you to easily hide certain cheeses from the Best Locations table depending on your hunting situation.
 For example, frugal hunters may want to tick the `Magic Essence` checkbox to hide costly SB+ derived cheeses.

 You can `Apply` filters to the first column, `Reset` filters on the table, or `Clear` all of your ticks.